asperger17/sdk-spec-ultimate-open-source-devs/README.md

 - Request-N, Keep-Alive and Error frames
 - Resuming Operation

-## Core API
+## Core Service

 Real-time interactions with the Elarian API server happen in one of two ways:

-- An application sends a **command** to the server
+- An application sends a **command** to the server. i.e. request/response from the application
-- An application receives **notifications** from the server
+- An application receives **notifications** from the server i.e. request/response from the Elarian API server

-The applications opens a socket connection to the API server and all interactions will happen through this socket.
+The application opens a socket connection to the API server and all interactions will happen through this socket.
 Therefore, this socket needs to be kept open for the entire execution time of the application (i.e. since that could be 1 second or 1 year, the connection needs to be re-established automatically in case of connectivity issues).

 An application can open one of two types of sockets:

 - **App**: Socket used for normal (default) app commands. e.g. set a reminder on a customer, etc.
 - **Simulator**: Socket used to simulate a customer's interactions with their mobile device. e.g. send an SMS, dial a USSD, etc.

 The binary data sent back and forth through the socket is defined by the generated protobuf messages.
-See SDK repo for more info.
+See the specific SDK repo for the generated classes/structs.

 >
-> **TCP/TLS Transport**
+> **TLS Transport**
 >
 > - Host: **tcp.elarian.dev**
 > - Port: **8082**
 >
 >
-> **WebSocket/TLS Transport**
+> **WebSocket Transport**
 >
 > - Host: **web.elarian.dev**
 > - Port: **443**